Nursing and Public Health Information

 Nurses have received a lot of bad press over recent years.
-We have all read about, and some of us even experienced, substandard care and patients left neglected, in pain and frightened at the most vulnerable of times.
+We have all read about, and some of us even experienced; substandard care and patients left neglected; in pain and frightened at the most vulnerable of times.
 All nurses are taught that patients should be treated with respect and dignity.

 There are many exemplary nurses who endlessly show kindness, understanding and compassion towards all their patients, even in the most adverse of conditions.

 Long ago in 2001 and 2002, DIPEx stood for: Database of Individual Patient Experiences.
-The old dipex.org website had some information about hypertension, prostate cancer, breast cancer, and colorectal cancer.
+The old dipex.org website had some information about hypertension, prostate cancer, breast cancer, as well as colorectal cancer.
 Unfortunately, it was all in flash format and was lost.
-Then in 2004 the site was redone, and was still about listening to recordings of patients talking about their experiences with various diseases.
+Then in 2004 the site was redone; and was still about listening to recordings of patients talking about their experiences with various diseases.

-Through the years of my life, talking with my wife about nursing, I hear the good and the bad.
-Not everything is good about a career in nursing.
+Through the years of my life, talking with my wife about nursing; I hear the good as well as the bad.
+Not everything is good about a nurse career.
 I hope nurse Megan will write about some of the difficulties.
-Lots of things come to mind.

 - Some patients are obnoxious.
 Some patients are dumb.
 Use your imagination or take a look at Nurse Megan’s top tips on dealing with angry, overly demanding or the manipulative patient.

 - Data-entry.
-I think nursing has been changed by computers and paperwork.
+I think nursing has been changed by computers as well as paperwork.
 “Charting” is an activity nurses do, A LOT.
-It’s putting data into computers and into the paper patient’s chart, which is a binder of papers about the patient and their lab test results.
-Gradually, nursing charting has become like checkboxes for a multiple choice question, over and over and over.
-The length of these data-entry tasks has gotten longer and longer over the years, and now so much useless data is being collected, that nobody actually looks at.
+It’s putting data into computers, and into the paper patient’s chart; which is a binder of papers about the patient as well as their lab test results.
+Gradually, nursing charting has become like checkboxes for a multiple choice question; over and over and over.Slightly OCD amongst you; but the length of these data-entry tasks has gotten longer and longer over the years.
+Now so much useless data is being collected; that nobody actually looks at.
 Nurses are doing all that data-entry.

 I want to thank Dr. Halls for giving me the space to post my writings about diabetes.
 I was a diabetes teaching nurse in Iceland for 10 years.
-Some of my pages about diabetes have links to sell things, which of course it totally up to you to do or not, but I just wanted to mention, that Dr. Halls hasn’t reviewed these.
+Some of my pages about diabetes have links to sell things; which of course it totally up to you to do or not.
+But I just wanted to mention, that Dr. Halls hasn’t reviewed these.
 He doesn’t get any benefit or give any endorsement, he’s just helping me out by hosting the website content for me.